iRustom/QMProject/README.md

 ### Part (A) split three way:

-- Ahmed will complete 1 and 2
+- iRustom will complete 1 and 2
-- Bavly will complete 3
+- BavlyRemon will complete 3
-- Omar will complete 4 and 5
+- OmarElfouly will complete 4 and 5

 ### Part (B), (C), (D) will be evenly split across members